glebzlat/arduino-nvim/README.md

 Function `arduinolsp.get_arduinocli_datapath()` will automatically invoke arduino-cli and ask it for a path.
-You can pass a path to arduino to this function to ask.
-In this case function will store this path to the configs, and, as its called before `setup` function, you don't need to specify this pass on setup.
+You can pass a path to arduino to this function.
+In this case function will store this path to the configs, and, as its called before `setup()` function, you don't need to specify this parameter on setup.

 Though the `arduinolsp.get_arduinocli_datapath()` function makes setup easer, it can slow down setup process a bit,